Kevin J. Boyle: Political career

 In 2012, Boyle was challenged in the Democratic Primary.
 His opponent was once again Daniel Collins, who was endorsed by the Philadelphia FOP and many other city unions.
 Boyle again defeated Collins, winning 66% of the vote to Collins' 34%.
 In the general election, Boyle faced Republican Al Taubenberger.
 Boyle easily won re-election, defeating Taubenberger 68% to 32%.
 He has been re-elected by an overwhelming majority of voters in each election since.

 In 2019, Boyle was appointed the minority Chairperson of the House State Government committee.

 Boyle introduced legislation limiting the size of firearm magazines one may carry or sell, as well as for background checks for those who sell firearms.
-He is the prime sponsor on legislation that would expand the state’s Hate Crimes Law, so that it would include protections for the LGBTQ community.
-More recently, Boyle’s legislation to give emergency vehicle designation to Philadelphia Prison System Transport Units was signed into law by the governor.
+He is the prime sponsor on legislation that would expand the state's Hate Crimes Law, so that it would include protections for the LGBTQ community.
+More recently, Boyle's legislation to give emergency vehicle designation to Philadelphia Prison System Transport Units was signed into law by the governor.

 In the 2019-2020 session, Boyle succeeded as House State Government Committee Chairperson in working across the aisle to pass much-needed election related reforms.

-In 2020, Boyle has worked as Chairperson of the House State Government Committee to prevent the Republican House and Senate majority from prematurely ending COVID-19 related health and safety measures, and to require CDC and Department of Health guidelines be instituted to protect workers and citizens.
+In 2020, Boyle has worked as Chairperson of the House State Government Committee to prevent the Republican House and Senate majority from ending COVID-19 related health and safety measures, and to require CDC and Department of Health guidelines be instituted to protect workers and citizens.

 In 2021 in an interview with a Northern Irish newspaper Boyle refused to condemn all sectarian terrorist attacks in Northern Ireland.

+In the Tuesday, April 23, 2024, Pennsylvania Primary Election, Boyle was defeated in the Democratic Primary election by challenger Sean Dougherty.
+Dougherty garnered 72.52% of the vote to Boyle's 26.86%.